Priyanka-pri2803/mgnrega-flask-dashboard/README.md

  License

-This project was developed as part of an Internship Project (Central Government Scheme Analysis).
+This project was developed as part of an Internship Project .
 © 2025 Priyanka — All rights reserved.